 Detailed questions are asked about the income of each adult member of the household.
 In addition, personal information such as age, sex and marital status is recorded for each household member.

 Results / Publications

-The primary publication from the LCFS is Family Spending, produced by ONS are available from clicking here
+The primary publication from the LCFS is Family Spending, produced by ONS.
+The most recent version is available here.

 Microdata / Datasets